evanmalherbe/todolist2/README.md

 To run this project, do the following:

-1. Copy the directory called 'firstMongo' to your local machine.
+1. Copy the project files to a directory called 'todolist' on your local machine.
 2. Navigate to this directory from the command line interface.
-E.g. cd c:/firstMongo.
+E.g. cd c:/todolist.
 3. In the command line interface type 'npm install'.
 4. Once it has finished installing, type 'npm start'.
-5. Now navigate to the "/frontend" directory inside "firstMongo".
-E.g. cd c:/firstMongo/frontend.
+5. Now navigate to the "/frontend" directory inside "todolist".
+E.g. cd c:/todolist/frontend.
 6. In the command line interface, once again type 'npm install'.
 7. Once it has finished installing, type 'npm start'.
 8. You have now started both the backend and frontend servers.